E-Mail Tony@lathes.co.uk

 Coronet PLN-5 Lathe - India

-If any reader has an Indian Coronet lathe, the writer would
+If any reader has an Indian Coronet or Bison lathe,

-Manufacturers of a wide range of machine tools - grinders, power presses, hacksaws, slotters, milling machines, shapers and a wide range of engineering accessories - the Machines & Tools Corporation of Lentin Chambers, Dalal Street, Mumbai, sold their products under the "Coronet" label.
-During the 1960s and 1970s the lathes they offered were in capstan and centre types, the former though to be licence-built copies of a German design, but the latter of their own conception, being backgeared and screwcutting and of conventional design and construction.
+Manufacturers of a wide range of machine tools - grinders, power presses, hacksaws, slotters, milling machines, shapers and a wide range of engineering accessories - the Machines & Tools Corporation of Lentin Chambers, Dalal Street, Mumbai, sold their products under the "Coronet" label for distribution in Europe and Australia and as "Rhino" in the U.S.A. - though other markets may well have used other names.
+During the 1960s and 1970s, the lathes they offered were in capstan and centre types, the former thought to be licence-built copies of a German design, but the latter of their own conception, being backgeared, screwcutting and of absolutely conventional design and construction.

-Headstocks were also specific to the model and suitably beefed up in the larger sizes - the spindle bore of the smallest version being 25 mm (with 12 speeds) and 28 mm (with 16 speeds) on the two larger.
-Motors varied in power but were generally rather too small, being 0.75 h.p. on the two smaller models and 1 h.p. on the largest , all of which gave a speed range from approximately 45 to 1440 r.p.m..
+Headstocks were also specific to the model and suitably beefed up on the larger sizes - the spindle bore of the smallest version being 25 mm (with 12 speeds) and 28 mm (with 16 speeds) on the two larger.
+Motors varied in power but were generally rather puny, being 0.75 h.p. on the two smaller models and 1 h.p. on the largest, all of which gave a speed range from approximately 45 to 1440 r.p.m.
 However, over the years the specification appears to have changed, with early versions all being restricted to just 8 speeds, though with the same range.

 The smallest Coronet (140 mm x 558 mm) as supplied for bench mounting